Bringing Your Pets to Panama

 VERY IMPORTANT

-When you arrive at the airport, your pet must be inspected by a veterinarian.
-So, it’s important to arrive at the airport when the vets are working, which is 8 am to 11 pm on weekdays only and no Panamanian holidays.
+When you arrive at the airport, a veterinarian must inspect your pet.
+So, it’s essential to arrive at the airport when the vets are working from 8 am to 11 pm on weekdays and NO Panamanian holidays.
 If you arrive after hours, during a Panamanian holiday, or on the weekend, your pet will be held in a kennel at the airport until the veterinarian’s office opens again.

 You can hire a company in Panama to take care of the Panama home quarantine documents for you.
 They will meet you at the airport when you arrive to help you get your pet inspected by a Panamanian veterinarian, then either take you to a pet-friendly hotel so you can relax or drive you to your final destination in Panama.
-You will get recommendations during a Panama Relocation Tour.
+We recommend using Jose at GoldenFrog.

-If this sounds too complicated and time-sensitive for you to do, you can hire a pet relocation company to handle everything for you, but they charge about $3000 per pet.
-This is really not necessary if you follow these simple yet time-sensitive guidelines.
+If this sounds too complicated and time-sensitive for you to do, you can hire a pet relocation company to handle everything for you, but they charge about $3000-$5000 per pet.
+This is not necessary if you follow these simple yet time-sensitive guidelines.

 Jackie Lange